MarcusP-P/WindowsInstall/README.md

 * Add minimum and maximum Windows version numbers to tasks
 * Install from Zipfile (e.g. OpenDBDiff)
 * Install/uninstall Wondows Capabilities
-* Install/Uninstall Windows Packages
+* Install/uninstall Windows Packages
-* Windows 10 21H2 changes
+* Windows 10 1809 changes
-  * Use wsl --install
   * Use built-in Winget
+    * Check if App Installer is installed
+    * Make sure App Installer is the right version
+* Windows 10 2004 changes
+  * Use `wsl --install`
+* Windows 11 changes
+  * Cope with versions

 ### Missing bits

 * Do upgrades before WSL to allow for an update to a more recent version of Windows
+* Allow blocking of Windows Feature updates
 * Check requirements before installing items (e.g. Terminal)
-* Check if Winget is installed
 * Display the TaskStage number
-* Install latest version of Windows
+* Install latest Feature Update

 ### Features

 * Uninstall included Windows Installer apps
 * Uninstall included Windows Store apps
 * Add option to prompt for computer name